pszujewski/ostep/README.md

 It shows three categories of memory: anon, stack and file-backed. pmap does not "keep the heap mark." `anon` refers to the fact that the mapping does not have a "disk-based backend."
 Also, "Memory not relating to any named object or file within the file system is reported as `anon`.
 The pmap command displays common names for certain known anonymous memory mappings like 'stack'."
 If the common name for the mapping is unknown, pmap displays `anon` as the mapping name. (https://docs.oracle.com/cd/E19683-01/817-3936/6mjgdbveg/index.html)

+Each memory mapping "maps" to one of the 3 logical segments of a process' address space: **code** (static code that defines the program), the **stack** (for runtime data processing; i.e setting of local variables or function arguments), and finally the **heap** (long-running dynamically allocated memory).

 Mappings with no modes help ensure buffers so that pointers don't accidentally travers into a region of memory that they aren't supposed to.

 For more detail see: https://techtalk.intersec.com/2013/07/memory-part-2-understanding-process-memory/

 Also notable, is that two processes that are backed by the same file can share certain memory "page" mappings.
 In other words, the operating system is smart enough to know that it doesn't need to reload all the executable code and static data into virtual memory when it is already there to run an already existing process.
+This works because these memory mappings have modes that are only "r" or "x" and never "w".
+If a user program can never "write" to a certain mapping, then there is no reason that this mapping cannot be shared between processes to save memory.
 The exact size of a memory page can vary between systems.

 # Memory